wcsjtu/myss/README.md

 A derivative project from [shadowsocks](https://github.com/shadowsocks/shadowsocks/tree/master).
 This repo reused lots of breakwall's code, such as `encrypt`, `asyncdns` module and policy to handling timeout connection.
 Compared with origin shaodowsocks, the main improvement is:

+- native proxy conversion from http(s) to socks, now it could work without `privoxy`.

 - simplified event handling process in `tcprelay`

 - seperate local and remote code in `tcprelay`